hazelcast/hazelcast/hazelcast-documentation/src/CustomSerialization.md

 Note that
 `typeId`
 must be unique as Hazelcast will use it to lookup the StreamSerializer while it de-serializes the object.
 Now, the last required step is to register the StreamSerializer to the Configuration.

-Programmatic Configuration
+Below are the programmatic and declarative configurations for this step in order.

 ```java
 SerializerConfig sc = new SerializerConfig().